executablebooks/meta/docs/blog/2023-06-27-jupyterlab-myst.md

 MyST extension in JupyterLab with a rich authoring experience, frontmatter and inline expressions.
 ```

-To follow along with the tutorial you can install the plugin using pip and see the full [getting started guide](https://mystmd.org/guide/quickstart-jupyter-lab-myst):
+To follow along with the tutorial, install the plugin using pip and see the full [getting started guide](https://mystmd.org/guide/quickstart-jupyter-lab-myst):

 ```shell
 pip install jupyterlab_myst